hashim222/mha-bank/README.md

 ## Deployments
 Git and GitHub are used for version control.
 Python is the backend language, and can't be displayed with GitHub alone, To live preview my project, I used Heroku.
-* ### Github
-    * Clone the project
-        * In order to clone this project, the user must locate the repository Code button on the [MHA-Bank](https://github.com/hashim222/mha-bank) and select either download zip or open with Github Desktop.
-        * A user can copy and paste the link into their git terminal by clicking GitHub CLI and the Copy button in the Code Dropdown menu.

 * ### Heroku
     * Deployment steps on Heroku.